 Partner With an Agent When Buying New Construction

+But make sure your agent is experienced and expert in new construction.
 Just because an agent has sold it, doesn’t mean they understand it.
-You’ll want a buyer agent with training and experience in the building and sales processes.
+You’ll want a buyer agent with training and first-hand experience in the building and sales processes.
 To be really effective, they’ll need to understand building quality, timetables, building sequences, construction and sales strategies as well as potential pitfalls so they can let you know if something is a-typical.
 Knowledge of DC developers, their history and projects is also beneficial.
 Ideally, your buyer agent will have actually worked for developers in the past, as we have.
 They’ll know how to protect your interests and set realistic expectations.

 Did You Know?

 Making a first visit to a development sales center or meeting with a developer’s sales rep without your agent present can allow developers to refuse to pay your agent’s commission?
 Always let your agent make new construction inquiries for you and be sure your agent accompanies you on your first visit.